winterrykim/Site4Drug_Demo/README.md

 You can run Site4Drug on a protein sequence to generate a ranked candidate table, evidence-backed rationale, risk flags, and a hydropathy/PTM/candidate-track visualization, as shown in the preview below.

+Our manuscript was accepted at the ICML 2026 Workshop on Generative and Agentic AI for Biology (GenBio), and publicly available at <https://arxiv.org/pdf/2606.01816>.

 ## Preview

 ![Site4Drug prediction report](docs/assets/prediction-report_jeongbin.png)